pairinteraction/pairinteraction/docs/contribute/getting_started.rst

 Getting Started as a Contributor
 ================================

-The pairinteraction software has greatly benefited from the contributions of our community.
-If you're also interested in enhancing pairinteraction, this guide is for you.
+The PairInteraction software has greatly benefited from the contributions of our community.
+If you're also interested in enhancing PairInteraction, this guide is for you.
 Don't hesitate to reach out to the maintainers for any questions or further assistance.

 Ways to Contribute